MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-get-started.md

 ## What’s available on the dashboard

-The dashboard contains a summary of the components of the Microsoft 365 app ecosystem in the tenant:
+The dashboard contains a summary of your app ecosystem:

 - **Tenant summary**: The count of key app and incident categories.
 - **Latest incidents**: The 10 most recent active incidents in the tenant